pengwangucla/DOC/README.md

 This code has been tested on Linux (Ubuntu 14.04), Matlab 2014b using K40/Titian X GPUs.
 The caffe code is built based on [HED](https://github.com/s9xie/hed),  with extended hdf5 data reader and orientation loss metioned in our paper.

+For edge NMS, we take use of that from [edge box](https://github.com/pdollar/edges) and [piotr's toolbox](https://github.com/pdollar/toolbox).
+If you can not run, please recompile the edge nms part from the source.

 ### PASCAL Instance Occlusion Dataset (PIOD)

 You may download the dataset from [here](https://drive.google.com/file/d/0B7DaWBKShuMBSkZ6Mm5RVmg5ck0/view?usp=sharing).
 Please follow the readme and use the toolkit inside for observing the occlusion labelling.